zolygin/atem-voice-agents/README.md

 # Login to the Azure Developer CLI
 azd auth login

-# Provisioon all the resources with the azure dev cli
+# Provision all the resources with the azure dev cli
 # The following values should work:
 # location=northeurope
 # aiResourceLocation=swedencentral